spiral/docs/odm/oop.md

 }
 ```

-In addition to that, Compositor provides simplistic method `find` and `findOne` which can be used to locate composited object by it's field value(s):
+Additionally, Compositor provides simplistic methods `find` and `findOne` which can be used to locate composited object by it's field value(s):

 ```php
 dump($user->sessions->findOne(['accessToken' => 'random']));
 ```

-> Method will return `null` if no objects can be fond.
+> Method will return `null` if no objects can be found.
 Attention, method can only access array of fields associated values, no mongo query like system can be supported here.

 ##### Atomic Operations
 As in case with `ScalarArray`, `Compositor` are stated as **solid** by default, if you wish to apply atomic operations to it's documents you have to reset this state first: